|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Today was one of the types of situations I moved to the Midwest for: the 'sleeper' setup challenge.
 This is a day when many of the parameters needed for supercells and tornadoes are in place, yet the setup is slightly lacking in just one or two ingredients.
 These days have the potential to defy the official forecasts when one of those 'missing' ingredients happens to show up at just the right place and time.
 Many of the tornado events in this region are of this type, 'sleeper' days when no one expects anything remarkable, but one storm manages to pull something off and surprise everyone.
-While I didn't see any tornadoes today, the forecast and ensuing chase was fun and challenging.
+While I didn't see any tornadoes today, the forecast and ensuing expedition was fun and challenging.

 The setup was characterized by most of the ingredients needed for supercells overspreading Missouri and central Illinois by late afternoon, thanks to an approaching upper level trough: decent surface-based instability, no cap by mid-afternoon, strong and diffluent upper level winds, southwesterly 500mb winds, southerly 850mb winds and backed surface winds (a veering with height profile).
 What the setup lacked was a good boundary to focus convection and give a storm a source of low-level vorticity/deviant motion.
 This could have been a front or an outflow boundary from previous days' storms, but alas, none was apparent from morning satellite or observations.
 Nonetheless, all models agreed on storms firing in this environment, and if one could manage to get established, stay isolated and fully mature, it would have a good chance of producing tornadoes given the wind profiles in place.